 Confusing information about selecting life insurance is normal.

 The reality is that there is never one type of anything that fits every situation.
 For example, would you like to see your barber or hairdresser and have the same haircut as the man or woman before you?
-When you go out to eat, is there only one option to select?
-How does it make you feel when you are offered only one option?
+When in a restaurant, is there only one option to select?

 Now let’s relate that back to the life insurance industry.
-There are proponents out there that say 100% of the time, and your best option is to “buy term and invest the rest.”
-That’s an excellent option for a lot of people, but is it right for EVERY PERSON?
+Proponents out there say that 100% of the time, your best option is to “buy term and invest the rest.”
+That’s an excellent option for many people, but is it right for everyone?

-The other way to help you as a consumer, understand what solutions are being presented is to understand the basics of temporary versus permanent insurance.
+The other way to help you, as a consumer, understand what solutions are being presented is to understand the basics of temporary versus permanent insurance.
 Many people now use a do-it-yourself approach to finding the right policy for their situation.

 Lastly, remember that most permanent policies have a cash value account that grows over time.
-This can be used to recover your all or part of your premiums in the event you decide to close the policy.
-However, there are ways to use cash value life insurance to supplement a retirement plan on a tax-free basis through either loans or direct withdrawals up to your “principal” paid into the policy.
+This can be used to recover all or part of your premiums if you decide to close the policy.